 I was brought up in Manly and bought my first new board back in 1963 from Barry Bennetts , shaped by Wayne Burton.
 Remember Watching Midget win the 1964 World Titles.
 As time went on I went from Mid Steyne boardriders to Manly Pacific.
 At that time I became good friends with Nat Young and after that Nat introduced me to a well known shaper surfer Frank Williams, who to this day is my closest friend.
 Frank introduced me to North Narrabeen Boardriders which was my main club for many years.

 While I was there I met Ric Chan who became a good friend and had a lot of faith in my surfing.
 I was lucky enough to get an Australian surfing rating.
-Can’t remember exactly but I think it was around number 8 in Aus.
+Can’t remember exactly for how long or, or the rating, too long ago to remember.

 I was also in Bob Evans movie called ‘ TRACKS’.
 Ric did two articles on me in a Californian magazine called ‘ international SURFING ‘.

 You must understand when Ric came along I was overlooked by many of my peers and judges.
 As Ric had so much faith in me at that time he left for Adelaide and Perth, never to see him again.
 All efforts over the years to try to contact him I finally found Ric on Facebook and was able to reconnect.

 Must also mention I was a Process Camera Operator in the printing trade.
 After getting my indentured papers I went on to do different jobs so could be close to Narrabeen to surf.
 At that time Terry Fitzgerald asked me to glass for him as he was opening a board shop called Hot Buttered surfboards.
 This was around 1971.

 About two years ago after working for Terry Fitz, I met a beautiful girl named Gail and she ended up being my wife.
 At that time I was more interested in surfing with my mates and being with Gail.